-Charles recalled he was walked passed a slit trench and the Japanese threw a Filipino into it.
+Charles recalled he was walked past a slit trench and the Japanese threw a Filipino into it.
 When the man attempted to get out they stepped on his hands with their hobnail boots and beat him to death with their rifle butts.

 On June 1, detachments of 100 men were formed and marched out of the main gate of the camp toward Capas.
 Once there, each detachment was packed into steel boxcars with two guards.
 At Calumpit, the train was switched onto a track that took it to Cabanatuan.
 The trains arrived all day long.

 The camp was actually three camps.
 Camp 1 housed the POWs who had been captured on Bataan and held at Camp O’Donnell.
 Camp 2 was two miles from Camp 1 and was closed because it lacked an adequate water supply.
 It was later reopened and held Naval POWs.
 Camp 3 was eight miles from Camp 1 and six miles from Camp 2.
-It housed the POWs from Corregidor and those men who had been hospitalized when Bataan surrendered.
-The camp was later closed and the POWs were sent to Camp 1.
+It housed the POWs from Corregidor who were sent to Camp 1 on November 7, 1942.

+Once in Cabanatuan #1, the POWs were allowed to run the camp.
+The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
-In September 1942, three officers were caught attempting to escape.
-After being beaten for a day, they were shot.
-In October, seven POWs were made to dig their own graves and shot.
 It is believed that no POW successfully escaped from the camp.

+During June, the first cases of diphtheria appeared in the camp, and by July, it had spread throughout the camp.
+The Japanese finally gave the American medical staff anti-biotics to treat the POWs, but before it took effect, 130 POWs had died from the disease by August.
 The conditions in the camp were no better.
 Charles, himself, became a patient when he was admitted to the hospital on June 12, 1942, because he had cerebral malaria.
 It is not known when he was discharged.
 7,000 men arrived in June and by July, 385 men had died.
 He remembered that on July 12, 48 men died.
 The burial detail for the camp could not bury the men fast enough.

 Nearly every prisoner was sick from something with the big killer being dysentery.
 Those who were extremely ill were put in Zero Ward.
 When it became full, the worst cases were put under the building on the ground.
-Charles being a medic recalled that even before the men had died, maggots crawled in their mouths, ears and on their bodies.
+Charles being a medic recalled that even before the men had died, maggots crawled in their mouths, ears, and on their bodies.
 Instead of providing medicine, the Japanese put up a fence around the ward to isolate the dying men and would not go near it.

 Since the medical staff had no medicine, Charles recalled what happened to one man who had a gangrenous leg.
 The condition had gotten so bad that the bone and tendons could be seen.
 A Japanese guard said to the man that he was going to save him with or without medicine.
-He took a white sheet, filled it with a handful of maggots and wrapped the bandage around the man’s leg.
+He took a white sheet, filled it with a handful of maggots, and wrapped the bandage around the man’s leg.
 The man was alive when the camp was liberated by the Rangers.
 Charles recalled that another POW, a sailor, had wet beriberi.
 The man swelled to the point that he literally split open.